*This post may contain affiliate links. As an Amazon Associate we earn from qualifying purchases.

 An expansion interface on the side of the 7800 would’ve allowed for a laser disc player to connect to the 7800 to play laser disc games like Dragon’s Lair.

-Unfortunately the Atari 5200 games were not ever made to work with either the 7800 or the 2600.
+Unfortunately the Atari 5200 games will not play on the Atari 7800 or the Atari 2600.
 Although many people have tried, it just wasn’t made to work on other systems.